Wholesale Market Participation via Competitive DER Aggregation: DERA Wholesale Market Participation

-As for the prosumer's direct participation in the wholesale market, we know that a price-taking prosumer at PoA $n$ and bus $i$ constructs her offer/bid curves by solving the following surplus maximization problem with the given LMP $\pi^{\mbox{ LMP}}_i$: \beq \eeq where ${\cal D}_{in}:=[\max\{\underline{d}_{in},g_{in}-\overline{C}_{in} \}, \min\{\bar{d}_{in},g+\underline{C}_{in}\}]$ because we assume prosumers participating in the wholesale market directly are facing the same network injection and withdrawal access limits at each PoA for the fairness of comparison.
-So, the bid/offer curve of the prosumer at PoA $n$ and bus $i$ is \beq
+As for the prosumer's direct participation in the wholesale market, a price-taking prosumer $n$ and bus $i$ constructs her offer/bid curves by solving the following surplus maximization problem with the given LMP $\pi_i$: \beq \eeq where ${\cal D}_{in}:=[\max\{\underline{d}_{in},g_{in}-\overline{c}_{in} \}, \min\{\bar{d}_{in},g_{in}+\underline{c}_{in}\}]$.
+The access limits $\overline{c}_{in}$ and $\underline{c}_{in}$ represent the distribution network injection and withdrawal capacities allocated to each prosumer.
+Detail formulations for $\overline{c}_{in}$ and $\underline{c}_{in}$ are in \eqref{eq:AccessPropsumerUB}\eqref{eq:AccessPropsumerLB} of our appendix.
+These values are consistent with \eqref{eq:d*}, ensuring a fair comparison.
+Under this setup, prosumers participating directly in the wholesale market face the same access constraints at each PoA as those in our proposed DERA model.
+Solve \eqref{eq:ProfitMaxDirect} and obtain the bid/offer curve for prosumer $n$ at bus $i$, \ie \beq

-\eeq where $d^*_{in}(\pi^{\mbox{ LMP}}_i)$ takes the same definition as that in \eqref{eq:d*}.
+\eeq where $d^*_{in}(\pi_i)$ takes the same definition as that in \eqref{eq:d*}.